plainenough/jenkins/README.md

 # Purpose:

 To provide a working example of a very simple deployment pipeline.
+And integrate with slack.

 # Build environment: